-Last year, for the first time, The Daily Meal — with the help of members of The Daily Meal Council — singled out 10 key figures from the food world, both American and foreign-born, living and dead, to enshrine in our Hall of Fame.
+Two years ago, for the first time, The Daily Meal singled out 10 key figures from the food world, both American and foreign-born, living and dead, to enshrine in our Hall of Fame.
 Our intention is to add to this august body every year, honoring an ever-wider circle of men and women who have influenced the way we eat and think about food.

-Today, there are hundreds of halls (and walls, and walks) of fame around the world, honoring luminaries from almost any field imaginable.
-The Astronaut Hall of Fame, the Black Filmmakers Hall of Fame, the Green Bay Packers Hall of Fame, the Irish-American Baseball Hall of Fame, the NASCAR Hall of Fame, the World Curling Federation Hall of Fame, the Insurance Hall of Fame, the Polka Hall of Fame… the list goes on and on.
+There are hundreds of halls (and walls and walks) of fame around the world, honoring luminaries from almost any field imaginable.
+The Astronaut Hall of Fame, the Irish-American Baseball Hall of Fame, the Insurance Hall of Fame, the Polka Hall of Fame… the list goes on and on.
 Oh, and of course the Rock and Roll Hall of Fame, which inducted its first members — including James Brown, Elvis Presley, Ray Charles, and Jerry Lee Lewis — in January of 1986.

-What has not previously existed, as far as we can tell, is a genuine Hall of Fame for important, influential chefs and others in the food world — one based on genuine accomplishments and lasting significance rather than on ephemeral "celebrity" — a Hall of Fame for the Elvis Presleys and Ray Charleses of gastronomy and the culinary arts, not the (no offense) Tab Hunters and the Ricky Nelsons.
+What had not previously existed, as far as we could tell, was a genuine Hall of Fame for the most influential chefs and other food world figures, living or dead — one based on genuine accomplishments and lasting significance rather than on ephemeral "celebrity" — a Hall of Fame for the Elvis Presleys and Ray Charleses of gastronomy, not the (no offense) Ricky Nelsons and the R. Kellys.
 That's what The Daily Meal Hall of Fame endeavors to be.

-Today, we begin announcing our second 10 inductees into The Daily Meal Hall of Fame.
+Today, we begin announcing this year's inductees into Daily Meal Hall of Fame.
 One is featured here; the others will appear each weekday for nine more days.
 Next year, we'll induct 10 more.
-Visit the Daily Meal Hall of Fame here.